gyrsec/gyrsec.github.io/docs/VMs/HTB/Active.md

 2008 r2, I checked for Eternal Blue but it isn't quite that easy.

-after some basic enum against active directory I find the Replication share is accessible
+After some basic enum against active directory I find the Replication share is accessible

 ![](https://gyrsec.github.io/zATTACHMENTS/Pasted%20image%2020240625234413.png)

-exploring the fileshare I find a few files, but the relevant one is Groups.xml
+Exploring the fileshare I find a few files, but the relevant one is Groups.xml

 ![](https://gyrsec.github.io/zATTACHMENTS/Pasted%20image%2020240625235352.png)

 Hacktricks provides a good breakdown [here](https://book.hacktricks.xyz/windows-hardening/windows-local-privilege-escalation#cached-gpp-pasword) but the short of it is that Windows used to allow for deploying local administrator accounts with Group Policy Preferences, using a known key to encrypt the passwords